-In 2017, KLOUDIP were the first to offer a video monitoring system as a part of fleet management in Sri Lanka.
+KLOUDIP were among the first to offer a video monitoring system as a part of fleet management.
 At that time, video telematics offered advanced vehicle management opportunities, but there have also been restrictions.

 - Live video streaming.
 Fleet managers watch transport and drivers in real-time.
-The fleet management software supports dual-lense cameras, two-camera or four-camera systems for live streaming, and mobile CCTVs.
+The fleet management software supports dual-lens cameras, two-camera or four-camera systems for live streaming, and mobile CCTVs.

 - Event-based monitoring.
 Dispatchers receive 15-second video footage if something happens with a vehicle, like an accident, dangerous driving, or deviation from the route.